HyperiaLabs/hackathon-solana-encode/README.md

 ## Where can I start reviewing this project?

 ### Getting data to train the IA
-*To train our AI, we used data from all wallets on the Solana blockchain with more than 50 transactions.
-This encompasses over 150,000 wallets, providing a comprehensive dataset for our advanced learning processes.*
+To train our AI, we used data from all wallets have interraction with blockchain during XXX to XXX.
+This encompasses over XXX wallets, providing a comprehensive dataset for our advanced learning processes.

 All of the scripts used to get the data can be found in the [extract-data folder](https://github.com/HyperiaLabs/solana-hackathon-encode/tree/main/scripts/extract-data)